 Note: Brown Paper Tickets cannot provide tax advice.
 For inquiries regarding how an individual or organization should file their taxes, please contact the IRS or a tax advisor.

-Brown Paper Tickets is required by the IRS to send a 1099-K form to all Event Organizers who exceed the threshold of $20,000 and 200 transactions through our processor in a given year.
+Brown Paper Tickets is required by the IRS to send a 1099-K form to all Event Organizers who exceed the threshold of $20,000 and 200 transactions paid through our processor in a given year.

 Are you looking for Brown Paper Tickets' W-9?
 Find it at this help article: Download Brown Paper Tickets' W-9

 Did I meet the threshold?

 If you received an email from Tax1099 requesting that you complete a W-9, congratulations--you met the threshold!
 Keep reading for more information on how Brown Paper Tickets handles this process.

 To check your account manually, see View Transactions For Specific Time Frames.

 If you did not meet the threshold, you can stop reading here (unless you really like reading about taxes).

 - W-9 (Request for Taxpayer Identification Number and Certification) - A form that that collects taxpayer information for freelancers, contractors, vendors, and business partners.
 This information can then be used to complete a 1099-K. More information available at the IRS website.